 In the example below, which shows a bundle of a Fujifilm Instax camera priced at $99, consumers receive a camera, case, batteries, two rolls of film, a camera case and strap, a photo album, an automatic lens, colored filters, hanging frames, clips and string for hanging photos, self-adhesive frames, a cleaning cloth, and standing frames.
 That’s a lot of products, especially considering the camera itself costs about $60.

 Regardless of the type of eCommerce pricing strategy you implement, your business will need to generate sales.
 This calls for a point of sale system to process the flow of sales and transactions across your site.
 And that’s where KORONA POS steps in to help your business.

 KORONA POS is a retail point of sale perfectly suited for e-retail businesses.
 Moreover, the software integrates with a robust and fully customized WooCommerce integration for eCommerce operations, allowing you to list products, run promotions, and start seamless marketing campaigns.
 If you want to learn more about KORONA POS and how it can help your online business thrive, click on the button below for a free product demo.

-Frequently Asked Questions About eCommerce Pricing Strategies
+FAQs: eCommerce Pricing Strategies

 Some of the best eCommerce pricing strategies include cost-plus pricing, competition-based pricing, value-based pricing, price skimming, loss-leader pricing, basket-based pricing, etc.